ZoeZinovia/MonteCarloTreeSearch/README.md

 # Monte Carlo Tree Search

-Implementation an AI agent for Tic Tac Toe and other games.
+Implementation of an AI agent for Tic Tac Toe and other games.

 ## Description